JamesRobertSutcliffe/fc-application/README.md

 - add another game mode?
 - add testing for functions?

 Colour switchers -

-1 - Colour alternatives have been set in comments of CSS files 2 - Ensure images have backgrounds set
-3 - build logic and buttons for switchers
+1 - build button aestetics for switcher
+2 - transfer logic to other pages

+!!
+Ensure I understand all code !!